 They cost about a hundred quid

-Attach the wheels, job done.
+Attach the wheels, the job is done.

 Probably no more than a couple of hundred pounds